datahub-project/datahub/metadata-ingestion/source_docs/openapi.md

 If this tool needs to get an access token to interrogate the endpoints, this can be requested.
 Two methods are available at the moment:

 * 'get' : this requires username/password combination to be present in the url.
 Note that {username} and {password} are mandatory placeholders.
 They will be replaced with the true credentials at runtime.
+Note that username and password will be sent in the request address, so it's unsecure.
+If your provider allows for the other method, please go for it.
 * 'post' : username and password will be inserted in the body of the POST request

 In both cases, username and password are the ones defined in the configuration file.